10x-Engineers/cv32e40p/README.md

 You can setup the toolchain using the following steps.

-1. Clone the gcc toolchain and build it as directed in the readme of the riscV gcc toolchain repository linked [here](https://github.com/riscv-collab/riscv-gnu-toolchain).
+1. Clone the gcc toolchain and build it as directed in the (`Readme`) of the riscV gcc toolchain repository linked [here](https://github.com/riscv-collab/riscv-gnu-toolchain).
 2. After building the toolchain, two files need to be updated in order to add the BF16 custom instructions, (`binutils/include/opcode/riscv-opc.h`) and (`binutils/opcodes/riscv-opc.c`).

    Add the following lines in (`riscv-opc.h`)